maxio-com/stoplight-platform-developer-docs/docs/advanced/Expert-Usage.md

 # Expert Usage

 The following are some additional useful topics that you might need to handle or read up on, and are here as reference.
-These generally are topics which may be useful for expert usage of Chargify.
+These generally are topics which may be useful for expert usage of Advanced Billing.

 ## Advanced Signup Examples

 The following are a few advanced/expert examples of new signups/subscriptions that you might encounter.
-These may be common, but it entirely depends on what features of Chargify you use and how you integrate your use of Chargify.
+These may be common, but it entirely depends on what features of Advanced Billing you use and how you integrate your use of Advanced Billing.

 1. Import as new signup/subscription